 How many times have you been caught with the need to do something on your laptop when you're out and about, but you don't want to drop five bucks for a coffee to suck up some ''free'' Wi-Fi?
-The solution is simple: just use your phone as a wireless router and share your phone's data plan with your laptop or tablet or even desktop computer.
-I've got a Nexus 5 so that's what I'll use for this example, but of course, many other phones are capable of operating as a portable Wi-Fi hotspot – the layout and options may just be a little different.
+The solution is simple: just use your phone as a wireless router and share your phone's data plan with your laptop, tablet, friend's phone or even a desktop computer.
+Many phones are capable of operating as a portable Wi-Fi hotspot – the layout and options may just be a little different for allowing you to share Wi-Fi.

-At the bottom, there's Bluetooth Tethering, which is basically the same thing as above, but using Bluetooth to connect instead.
+At the bottom, there's Bluetooth Tethering, which is basically the same thing as above, but using Bluetooth to share internet instead.
 Of course, these kinds of tethering also allow you to transfer data and other files over the USB or Bluetooth connection.
 Naturally, in the second instance you'll need Bluetooth switched on and paired to another device to share your internet via this connection type.
+This will allow you to share data between phones, or any other Bluetooth devices.

 In the middle are the main events: Portable Wi-Fi Hotspot and Set Up Wi-Fi Hotspot.
 If you don't want to use the default setup (or have no idea what the portable hotspot will even be called), then you'll want to go into Set Up Wi-Fi Hotspot first.
 The default values are AndroidAP with a password you can write down to share with another device.
 You can rename the connection or change the password however you like.
 Once you've got your Wi-Fi Hotspot set up, just tap that other check box next to Portable Wi-Fi Hotspot and share away.
 Simply look for that network name in your other device's Wi-Fi connections list and log on.